SUNET/eduid-backend/doc/microservice-development.rst

 Custom css is managed with sass and webpack.
 There is a ``src/variables.scss`` file to hold common settings.
-To add style to some component, we have to add an scss file to ``src/components/, import from it the ``variables.scss`` file, and then import in out js(x) component the new scss file.
+To add style to some component, we have to add an scss file to ``src/components/, import from it the ``variables.scss`` file, and then import in our js(x) component the new scss file.
+Our components (top level) also have to import the bootstrap.css from it's location under ``node_modules``.

 Docker
 ------